dowdlea86/blockchain_testnet/README.md

 ./geth init zbanknet/zbanknet.json --datadir node4

 At this point we have succesfully wrote the gensis state.
 Now we can use the nodes to begin mining.<br>
-Use the following code to start the process:<br>:
+Use the following code to start the process:<br>

 ./geth --datadir node3 --unlock "public key" --mine --rpc --allow-insecure-unlock<br>